Ritu37/FlightPredictX-Air-Ticket-Price-Analyzer/README.md

-# Air Flight Price Prediction
+# FlightPredictX – Air Ticket Price Analyzer

 This project focuses on predicting flight ticket prices using Machine Learning techniques.
 A real-world airline dataset was processed, cleaned, analyzed, and modeled using advanced regression algorithms.
 The goal is to understand the factors influencing airfare and build an accurate price prediction system.